glpi-project/docdev/source/plugins/massiveactions.rst

    return $actions;
 }

-Next, in the class defined int the definition, we can use the ``showMassiveActionsSubForm`` and ``processMassiveActionsForOneItemtype`` in the same way as `core documentation <http://glpi-developer-documentation.readthedocs.io/en/master/devapi/massiveactions.html#specificsubform>`_:
+Next, in the class defined int the definition, we can use the ``showMassiveActionsSubForm`` and ``processMassiveActionsForOneItemtype`` in the same way as :doc:`core documentation <../devapi/massiveactions#specificsubform>`

 .. code-block:: php